CAPTAIN'S QUARTERS II BBS

 and change Point to 9 then click OK twice.
 Make sure to save your settings

-terminal program like Zoc (my favorite for my MBP) or SyncTERM (more PC-like).
+terminal program like MuffinTERM for MacOS, Zoc (my favorite for my MBP), Icy Term, or SyncTERM (more PC-like).
 You can also

 -Byte Knight, Sysop